 We need to grieve!
 There is no way to feel better without going through the grieving process!
 Grieving is not a disease or a sickness, it is the body's natural way of dealing with loss.

 - Anger is the natural vent for hurt feelings, confusion at the changes caused by loss.
-Learn to express anger.
-It's a vent that allows us to release strong feelings without creating damage and hurt.
+We need to learn to express anger in productive ways.
+It should be used as a vent that allows us to release strong feelings without creating damage and hurt.

 - Bargaining is our way of reaching out to find a solution to the problems caused by loss.